aiverify-foundation/moonshot/docs/tutorial/web-ui/redteam.md

 ![Attack modules selection page](./res/run_rt_3.png)

-You are now required to complete a form on this page.
-After filling out the form, initiate a red teaming session by clicking on 'Start'.
+You are now required to complete a form on this page. **Note that the session names should be unique.
+We use session names to uniquely identify sessions.** After filling out the form, initiate a red teaming session by clicking on 'Start'.

 ![Form completion page](./res/run_rt_4.png)